web6studio/free-games/README.md

 2. iOS support
 3. Tests
 4. Styling/Refactoring
-5. I didn't add any debounce/throttling to limit requests to 4 per second.
+5. I didn't add any Debounce/Throttling to limit requests to 4 per second.
 I suppose the interface will not allow to make such a number of requests in real life.
-But if necessary, adding such restrictions is not difficult.
+Adding such restrictions is not difficult in future.
+6. The application uses React Query.
+It is perfect for the small project.
+But for large commercial projects I prefer to use Redux and Saga for more flexibility, better debugging and business logic isolation.